Flight 105 UFO sighting: Aftermath

 The following day, press outlets nationwide related Smith's and Stevens's accounts of what they had seen.
-Writing in 1948, one journalist recalled that "no report shook the incredulous so much as the account of Captain Emil J. Smith, veteran airline pilot, and his crew ...
+Writing in 1948, one journalist recalled that:

+… no report shook the incredulous so much as the account of Captain Emil J. Smith, veteran airline pilot, and his crew ...
 Here was substance, something that seemed above flimsy reports.
 The whole affair reeked of humor, but the story of Captain Smith and his crew, like a very few other reports, suggested a deeper, more authentic meaning running below the surface of the nation's belly laugh.
 These were reportedly competent men shaken by their own eyesight.
-There was a substantial evidence which grew in the atmosphere of mirth."
+There was a substantial evidence which grew in the atmosphere of mirth.

 Smith, Stevens, and Arnold were photographed "comparing notes".
-The Idaho Statesman had Arnold and its aviation editor retrace Flight 105's route in a plane belonging to the newspaper.
+The Idaho Statesman had its aviation editor and Arnold retrace Flight 105's route in a plane belonging to the newspaper.
 They saw nothing out of the ordinary.
 Arnold later said that he felt vindicated by Smith and Stevens's sighting, explaining, "Everybody can't be seeing things ...
 I might doubt myself, but can't doubt such observers as Capt.
 E. J. Smith".
-On July 12, Arnold and Smith were interviewed by agents of the FBI.
+On 12 July, Arnold and Smith were interviewed by agents of the FBI.
 In late July, Arnold and Smith went to Seattle to investigate the Maury Island hoax, an alleged encounter with a UFO.

-On July 28, a "disklike object" was sighted on Flight 105 by a different pair of pilots.
+On 28 July, a "disklike object" was sighted on Flight 105 by a different pair of pilots.

 Explanation and legacy

-Air Materiel Command ultimately concluded that "since the sighting occurred at sunset, when illusory effect are most likely, the objects could have been ordinary aircraft, balloons, birds, or pure illusion."
+Air Materiel Command ultimately concluded that "since the sighting occurred at sunset, when illusory effect[s] are most likely, the objects could have been ordinary aircraft, balloons, birds, or pure illusion."
 The Air Force would later point out the power of suggestion likely influenced observers during the craze.

 Despite official explanations, the Flight 105 sighting was incorporated into UFO folklore and conspiracy theories.